How to Buy Stocks - Beginners Guide

 If one day Amazon delivery drones start attacking pedestrians and the stock craters, won’t you be better off if Amazon represents just 1/100th of your portfolio versus ½?

+Get started investing in stocks with Wealthsimple.
+With no account minimum and low fees, what are you waiting for?

 One simple way of receiving broad exposure to markets is by purchasing a mix of domestic and international ETFs (exchange traded funds).
 Though ETFs trade on exchanges just like individual stocks, many contain dozens or even hundreds of stocks.
-Or have an automated investing service do this for you.
 With one single purchase, you’re able to track some or all of a country’s entire economy rather than putting all your eggs in one stock basket and zeroing in on a handful of stocks.

 How to make money on stocks